R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 M. Meyerhoff, Introducing sociolinguistics, 2nd ed.
 Abingdon: Routledge, 2011.

-W. Labov and W. Harris, ‘De facto segregation of black and white vernaculars’, in Diversity and diachrony, vol. Amsterdam studies in the theory and history of linguistic science.
-Series IV, Current issues in linguistic theory, Amsterdam: J. Benjamins, 1986, pp. 1–24.
+W. Labov and W. Harris, ‘De facto segregation of black and white vernaculars’, in Diversity and diachrony, Amsterdam: J. Benjamins, 1986, pp. 1–24.

 L. Milroy, Language and social networks, 2nd ed., vol. Language in society.
 Oxford: B. Blackwell, 1987.